The Utopia Workshop Ltd

 £420 minimum fee

-The programme involves 6 months intense exploratory reading and discussion, working through three (of eighteen) curated reading lists concurrently in well-facilitated, self-managed groups; 2 months collectively producing a play in conjunction with public educational workshops.
+The programme involves 6 months intense exploratory reading and discussion, where you'll work with three curated reading lists, concurrenty, in self-faciliated groups.
+The final 2 months are dedicated to collectively producing a play, accompanied by public educational workshops.

 adult education for another world